primatejs/primate/docs/guide/getting-started.md

 Beyond pure HTML, Primate supports a variety of frontend frameworks.
 Here is the same code as before, in Svelte.

-First add frontend framework support by issuing `npm install @primate/frontend` and loading the frontend framework of your choice in your configuration file (create it first).
+First add frontend support by issuing `npm install @primate/frontend` and loading the frontend framework of your choice in your configuration file (create it first).

 ```js caption=primate.config.js